cyb0rgdoll/cyb0rgdoll/README.md

 ## About Me

-Passionate about cybersecurity, automation, Linux environments and practical security learning.
+Passionate about coding, cybersecurity, automation, Linux environments and practical security learning.

 - Currently studying a master's degree in Cybersecurity and Information Technology.
 - Building hands-on skills with Python, Bash, shell scripting, Go, Ruby, and Perl.